 It is a basic task but, as with the passwords, installing updates, patches and fixes are vital to security.
 If it is not a part of your best practices and universally implemented across every device in your small business, it is a potential way for a bad actor to infiltrate your network.

 The risk of a data breach is not always external.
 While most time and money are focussed on protecting data from outside attacks, the insider threat cannot be ignored by companies of any size.
 Crowd Research Partners' Insider Threat Report (2018) revealed that 90% of companies are at risk of insider threats and more than half were attacked in 2017.

-An insider could be any current or former staff member – the term refers to anyone with authorised access to systems or data who then exploit that access.
+An insider could be any current or former staff member - the term refers to anyone with authorized access to systems or data who then exploit that access.
 For example: an employee about to leave the business who accesses and records contacts from a database to take to their new employer.
 These actions could be careless (or ignorant) or malicious, but either way, by misusing that access, they cause the theft or destruction of data.

-A third of organisations feel they have no capability to defend against an insider attack, although there is plenty you can do to reduce the risk.
-Make sure all staff are aware of their responsibilities by improving oversight and the implementing data and cyber protection policies.
+A third of organizations feel they have no capability to defend against an insider attack, although there is plenty you can do to reduce the risk.
+Make sure all staff are aware of their responsibilities by improving oversight and implementing data and cyber protection policies.
 This is especially important for SMBs where individuals may be involved with a number of different responsibilities across departments and require wide access.

 In most non-malicious cases, training and the construction of a culture of responsibility will help to reduce the risks of carelessness and ensure that the basics of security are universally maintained company-wide.
 For malicious attacks, it is important to regularly monitor access privileges so that permissions are only given to those who need them and are changed when no longer necessary.
 It’s also worth including a non-disclosure agreement in staff and freelance contracts.